rdsea/bigdataplatforms/data/README.md

-# Free Dataset for Practices
+# Free Datasets for Practices

 ## Open Datasets
 There are many open datasets that you can download for practicing activities in big data platforms.
 It is suggested that you focus on a single domain and use the data to perform the work in the course